Payum/Payum/README.md

 ### Logging

-You can use any PSR-3 compatible logger.
-There are two log extension out of the box.
+You can use any PSR-3 compatible logger inside an action.
-First one `LoggerExtension` check if an action implements `LoggerAwareInterface` and set the logger to the action if so.
+Two rules should be completed.
+First add `LoggerExtension` and second an action must implement `LoggerAwareInterface` interface.

 ```php
 <?php